lgngrvs/logangraves.com/posts/open-problems.md

         - *Reflect in the moment on your optimal policy*
     - Sleeping a lot more would probably help with this
         - Key bottleneck to solving this problem: how do I convince myself to sleep more?
+	- You can choose to be happy
+		- Gratefulness habit sounds dumb but is insanely effective
+		- Setting expectations effectively; the more that you can model the world — and the more that you can *underestimate* how good outcomes will be — the less negative surprisal you will have and the more positive surprisal you will have
+		- Expectation/Desire is the root of suffering.
+Accept instead of expecting.

 Relevant idea: [You have access to your optimal policy at all times](https://x.com/shauseth/status/1627947822632017921?s=46):